edvanburen/cellSTAAR/README.md

 BiocManager::install("SeqArray")
 ```

-## Pre-step of association analysis using STAARpipeline
+## Pre-step of association analysis using cellSTAAR
 ### Generate Genomic Data Structure (GDS) file
 R/Bioconductor package **SeqArray** provides functions to convert the genotype data (in VCF/BCF/PLINK BED/SNPRelate format) to SeqArray GDS format.
 For more details on usage, please see the R/Bioconductor package <a href="https://bioconductor.org/packages/release/bioc/html/SeqArray.html">**SeqArray**</a> [<a href="https://bioconductor.org/packages/release/bioc/manuals/SeqArray/man/SeqArray.pdf">manual</a>].
-A wrapper for the `seqVCF2GDS`/`seqBCF2GDS` function in the SeqArray package can be found <a href="convertVCF2GDS.R">**here**</a> (**Credit: Michael R. Brown and Jennifer A. Brody**).
+A wrapper for the `seqVCF2GDS`/`seqBCF2GDS` function in the SeqArray package can be found <a href="https://github.com/xihaoli/STAARpipeline-Tutorial/blob/main/convertVCF2GDS.R">**here**</a> (**Credit: Michael R. Brown and Jennifer A. Brody**).

 R package **gds2bgen** provides functions to convert the genotype data (in BGEN format) to SeqArray GDS format.
 For more details on usage, please see the R package <a href="https://github.com/zhengxwen/gds2bgen">**gds2bgen**</a>.
 An example for the `seqBGEN2GDS` function in the gds2bgen package can be found <a href="https://github.com/zhengxwen/gds2bgen#examples">**here**</a> (**Credit: Xiuwen Zheng**).

 Note 1: As a file integrity check, it is expected that variant in the GDS file can be **uniquely identified** based on its **CHR-POS-REF-ALT** combination.
 That is, there shouldn't be two variants in the GDS file with identical CHR-POS-REF-ALT records.
 It is also expected that the physical positions of variants in the GDS file (of each chromosome) should be sorted in **ascending order**.

 Note 2: After the GDS file is generated, there is supposed to be a channel in the GDS file (default is `annotation/filter`) where all variants passing the quality control (QC) should be labeled as `"PASS"`.
 If there is no such channel for a given post-QC GDS file (where all variants in the GDS file are pass variants), one can create a new channel in the GDS file by setting the value of all variants as `"PASS"`.
-An example script can be found <a href="Add_QC_label.R">**here**</a>.
-Then, in all scripts of STAARpipeline, `QC_label <- "annotation/filter"` should be updated to `QC_label <- "annotation/info/QC_label"`.
+An example script can be found <a href="https://github.com/xihaoli/STAARpipeline-Tutorial/blob/main/Add_QC_label.R">**here**</a>.
+Then, when calling cellSTAAR, the <code>QC_label</code> argument, which defaults to "annotation/filter", should be updated to "annotation/info/QC_label".

 ### Generate annotated GDS (aGDS) file using FAVORannotator
 #### Prerequisites: